communa-team/USBrain-AI-Laravel/README.md

-# USBrain - USB Second Brain
+# USBrain - USB Second Brain 💾🧠

-Development of a project (USB Second Brain) of personal AI assistants (like a real friend with a memory of your conversations, but with artificial intelligence LLM.
+Development of a project (**USB Second Brain**) of personal AI assistants (like a real friend with a memory of your conversations, but with artificial intelligence LLM.
-This like USB Second Brain -  inserted a USB flash drive into the brain and got the answers to the questions 💬 you needed!
+This like ***USB Second Brain** -  inserted a USB flash drive 💾 into the your brain 🧠 and got the answers to the questions 💬🧩 you needed!

 SAIL ALIAS